rrDumpTruck/Obsidian.Vault/The Timeline.md

 27 A.C. - The Glade was founded by the worlds first druids after being created by The Sleeper.

 44 A.C. - Opportunity was founded in the Plateau _(a majority of its population are juice prospectors)_

 _122 A.C. - “Elysia” goes to war with The Stygian forest_

-_124 A.C. - Elysia is subject to effects of a weapon created by The Stygian Forest that causes it to become the Ashen Wastes_
+_124 A.C. - Elysia is subject to effects of a weapon created by The Stygian Forest that causes it to become the Ashen Wastes (((PRIVATE FROM PLAYERS UNTIL THE TIME COMES)))